sablonier/flexfolio/docs/expertinstall.md

 `https://www.myname.com/admin`

-Please note that with All Mine Bolt CMS the address of the admin panel is **/admin** and NOT /bolt.
+Please note that with All Mine Bolt CMS configuration the address of the admin panel is **/admin** and NOT /bolt.

 #### Install translation extension bolt/translate